-Jet skis can be incredible fun during hot summer months and around Miami’s shores, but riders must recognize how dangerous these personal watercrafts can be.
+Jet skis can be incredible fun during hot summer months and around Florida’s shores, but riders must recognize how dangerous these personal watercrafts can be.
 Jet ski owners must exercise caution when using these devices and take care to understand the legal ramifications of injuring someone while riding a Jet Ski.

-Florida citizens are no strangers to the water, so the team at STEINLAW has composed this short primer about Jet Ski accidents for your reference.
+Florida citizens are no strangers to the water, so the team at SteinLaw has composed this short primer about Jet Ski accidents for your reference.
 Read through the following information, and if you think a recent Jet Ski injury may constitute a lawsuit against a negligent party, reach out to our team.

 As with other types of personal injuries, Jet Ski injuries fall under the purview of personal injury law.
 This means that to obtain a successful result from your lawsuit, you must prove the other party was negligent.